tc39/proposal-ses/README.md

 - The new `Compartment.prototype` is the shared %CompartmentPrototype%.

-The constructor then copies the values of the own enumerable properties from the `globals` parameter onto the new `global` and returns the new compartment instance.
-With these additional globals, users provide the
+The constructor then copies the values of the own enumerable properties from the `endowments` parameter onto the new `global` and returns the new compartment instance.
+With these additional endowments, users provide the
 *virtual host objects* that they wish to be available in the spawned compartment.

 The Compartment constructor is only available on the global object after lockdown has been invoked (see below).